melanchall/drywetmidi/README.md

 * Implement [custom meta events](https://github.com/melanchall/drywetmidi/wiki/Custom-meta-events) and [custom chunks](https://github.com/melanchall/drywetmidi/wiki/Custom-chunks) that can be written to and read from MIDI files.
 * Easily catch specific error when reading or writing MIDI file since all possible errors in a MIDI file are presented as separate exception classes.
 * Manage content of a MIDI file either with low-level objects, like event, or high-level ones, like note (read the **High-level data managing** section of the Wiki).
-* Build musical compositions (See [Pattern](https://github.com/melanchall/drywetmidi/wiki/Pattern) page of the library Wiki).
+* Build musical compositions (see [Pattern](https://github.com/melanchall/drywetmidi/wiki/Pattern) page of the library Wiki).
+* Perform complex tasks like quantizing, notes splitting or converting MIDI file to CSV representation (see [Tools](https://github.com/melanchall/drywetmidi/wiki/Tools) page of the Wiki).

 ## Getting Started